Morwenn/cpp-sort/docs/Sorters.md

 ```

 Whether this sorter works with types that are not default-constructible depends on the memory allocation strategy of the buffer provider.
 The default specialization works with such types.

-*Changed in version 1.5.0:* `grail_sorter` now handles comparison and projection objects that aren't default-constructible.

 ### `heap_sorter`